gittyeric/differential-privacy/README.md

 Finding a good maxEpsilon is currently not the easiest task.
 You can turn on the debugDangerously flag in options to help determine a good tradeoff between a high epsilon for user privacy vs a low epsilon for lots of accurate queries.
 Better tooling for finding good maxEpsilons is planned in the future.

+## Security / decimal.js Note

+This lib implements all real number operations using fixed-precision values from decimal.js.
+This prevents known IEEE floating point attacks on the Laplace Mechanism.
+If you're using decimal.js, beware that this library needs to mutate some decimal.js settings globally!
+See src/index.ts for more.

 ## Feature Wish List

 Hey!
 Come contribute with a Pull Request!
 Here's some ideas: